417-Panachai/RAG/README.md

 # This file open and develop on Colab

-go to colab web : https://colab.research.google.com
+Go to colab web : https://colab.research.google.com
-upload file to colab for testing. change runtime to GPU
+<br> Upload file to colab for testing.
+<br> Change runtime to GPU

-in this file have 2 section
+In this file have 2 section

 1. Collection data with web scapping.
 - Collected from question and answer threads (only those with doctors answering) from the website https://www.agnoshealth.com/forums/